 Getting a mortgage is a big step for anyone.
 It means that you will have a greater sense of financial responsibility and having a lot more responsibility can be daunting.
-There are several steps that you need to take in order to make this transaction go as smoothly as possible:
+There are several steps that you need to take to make this transaction go as smoothly as possible:

 - Choosing the best mortgage for you